Andre-cmd-rgb/glide-60/JOURNAL.md

 - Low profile keycaps (with letters on them)

 For the case design i will have to wait a bit because i still need to design the pcb so i have some mesurements.
 In any case i will be using the matte pla from Bambulab because i think it looks great and adds a bit of texture to just plain white pla.

+Regarding the swiches there isn't much to say just that i will be using the Kailh Hotswap Sockets so the keyboard has hot swappable switches.